ClimateCodeFoundation/ccc-gistemp/readme.txt

 directories.
 Before running tool/run.py, these directories can all be deleted (if you wish, for example, to have a clean run).

-In 2010 on the sorts of not-very-impressive machines that the developers use, a complete run takes about 40 minutes.
+In 2011 a complete run takes about 35 minutes on an Amazon EC2 "High-CPU Medium Instance" which is a bit faster than the sorts of not-very-impressive machines that the developers use.
 If you want this to go much faster we recommend that you run using PyPy (an alternate implementation of Python http://codespeak.net/pypy/dist/pypy/doc/ ).
 See this note from Paul Ollis: